Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - This signal is very prone to corruption because of lacking FEC, which often causes misplaced/missing lines.
 You can use [HRPTEgors S-VISSR corrector](https://github.com/Foxiks/fengyun2-svissr-corrector) instead of the defeault `FengYun 2 S-VISSR` pipeline to remedy this.
 - FengYun 2H broadcasts dead (empty) LRIT every hour (except 5:30Z and every 6 hours onwards) on 1690.5 MHz, this leads to the second image being cut at about 57%.

 > These satellites also broadcast an incredibly weak **CDAS** raw downlink, but it's almost completely undocumented owing to it's weak & wide nature.
-It is present just left S-VISSR, the satellite uses the same transmitter as S-VISSR to transmit it albeit at a significantly higher symbol rate to instantly transmit the whole scan line.
+It is present just left S-VISSR, the satellite uses the same transmitter as S-VISSR to transmit it albeit at a significantly higher symbol rate to instantly transmit the whole scan line in real time.
 This is the reason why S-VISSR is so jumpy.

 - Full resolution sample imagery:
     - TODO

 ![S-VISSR screenshot from SatDump](../../assets/images/Radio/FengYun-SVISSR.jpg) <br>
-*FengYun 2H S-VISSR in the middle, blips on the left are CDAS.*
+*FengYun 2H S-VISSR on the right, short horizontal blips are CDAS.
+See how they line up with the gaps in S-VISSR, because they use the same transmitter*

-> TODO: dark mode picutre so I don't injure your eyes

 #### FengYun 4 series
 ***!
 WARNING ! - I can't confirm the status of either of these, if you have any information about it please let me know using the contacts at the bottom of this page.
 The satellites seem to intermittedly cease broadcasts, rarely transmit any imagery.***